Leadership Putnam Class Projects

 - To identify potential and existing leaders in business, government, and elsewhere in the community and to help them prepare for voluntary community leadership roles.

 - To provide these leaders with a practical and sophisticated understanding of the Putnam County area’s major problems and opportunities.

 - To improve the communications network among leaders from disparate backgrounds and interests.

-- To create a forum for persons of demonstrated commitment to the community to meet and exchange ideas.
+- To create a forum for people of demonstrated commitment to the community to meet and exchange ideas.

 - To stimulate increased leadership participation and commitment in the community.